OmarThinks/OmarThinks/README.md

-### Personal Informarion:
 Hi there 👋!
-I am Omar Magdy, 27 years old,
-Live in 6th of October City, Giza, Egypt.
-This is like my CV.
+My name is Omar Magdy, I live in Egypt.